jed709/jed709.github.io/index.md

 So, how would we model this experiment?
 We can think about it in a pretty similar manner to how we would think about an ANOVA: We have two fixed effects we are interested in, and we are also probably interested in the interaction between them. `brms` uses the same formula syntax as the `lme4` package and most _R_ functions that can be used to fit linear models (e.g., `lm()`).
 I am assuming that you are familiar with linear regression (a tutorial is linked above, if not), so hopefully none of this sounds too wacky.

-With this in mind, it is fairly easy to translate our design into a linear formula, like so:
+With this in mind, it is fairly easy to translate our design into a formula, like so:

 ```R
 len ~ supp * dose
 ```

 Passed to `brms`, this syntax will model the effect of each predictor (and their interaction) on `len`.
 Before we do that, however, we should prepare our dataset:
-We want dose to be a categorical predictor, so we should convert it into a factor like so:
+We want dose to be a categorical predictor, not continuous and numeric, so we should convert it into a factor like so:

 ```R
 nd = nd %>%